amesar/mlflow-tools/mlflow_tools/export_import/README.md

 `notebook-formats` - If exporting a Databricks experiment, the run's notebook can be saved in the specified formats (comma-delimited argument).
 Each format is saved as `notebook.{format}`.
 Supported formats are  SOURCE, HTML, JUPYTER and DBC.
 See Databricks [Export Format](https://docs.databricks.com/dev-tools/api/latest/workspace.html#notebookexportformat) documentation.

+`use-src-user-id` -  Set the destination user ID to the source user ID.
+Source user ID is ignored when importing into Databricks since setting it is not allowed.

 `export-metadata-tags` - Creates metadata tags (starting with `mlflow_tools.metadata`) containing export information.
 Contains the source `mlflow` tags in addition to other information.
 This is useful for auditing purposes in regulated industries.

 ```
 Name                                  Value
 mlflow_tools.metadata.timestamp       1551037752